- IoT Solutions

 1. Your rights in relation to privacy

-Thinxtra Ltd (Thinxtra) recognizes and respects the importance of protecting the privacy of an individual’s personal information.
-This statement sets out how Thinxtra aims to protect the privacy of your personal information, your rights in relation to your personal information managed by Thinxtra and the way Thinxtra collects, holds, uses and discloses your personal information.
+of Suite 6.01, Level 6, 53 Berry St. North Sydney, NSW, 2060 Australia (“Thinxtra”, “we” or “us”) recognizes and respects the importance of protecting the privacy of an individual’s Personal Information.
+This statement sets out how Thinxtra aims to protect the privacy of your Personal Information, your rights in relation to your Personal Information managed by Thinxtra and the way Thinxtra collects, holds, uses and discloses your Personal Information.

-In handling your personal information, Thinxtra will comply with the Privacy Act 1988 (Cth) (Privacy Act), the 13 Australian Privacy Principles in the Privacy Act and where relevant, the Credit Reporting Code.
-This policy statement may be updated from time to time.
+In handling your Personal Information, Thinxtra will comply with the Privacy Act 1988 (Cth) (Privacy Act) (including , the 13 Australian Privacy Principles) and where relevant, the Credit Reporting Code (Privacy Laws).
+This Privacy Statement may be updated from time to time.

 Generally, the kinds of personal information Thinxtra collects are:

 - contact and identification information such as your name, company name, business street and postal address, business telephone and facsimile number, business email address or other personal contact details;